CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.1 General Server.md

 If the server is being installed from data carriers such as DVDs or other storage media, it is recommended that the installation and basic configuration be carried out offline or at least in a secure network (installation or administration network).
 In general, it should be prevented that other IT systems can access the IT system to be installed during installation.
 This is important because during the installation usually no passwords are assigned and no protection mechanisms are active, but possibly already accesses are possible.
 If the installation of several IT systems is partly to take place over the network (for example, reloading of packages), it is recommended to use an installation server in the administration network.

 Especially with the operating system itself, it is important that the installed version comes from a trustworthy source.
 This is especially important when, for example, CD images have been downloaded from the Internet.
-In this case, it is important to check for digital signatures of the packages that can be used to verify the integrity and authenticity of the packages.
+In this case, it is important to check whether digital signatures of the packages are available that can be used to verify the integrity and authenticity of the packages.
 Packages and CD images for which there are no digital signatures or at least checksums should, if possible, not be used.

 When setting up disk partitions, the concept created in the design phase must be implemented.
-If an encrypted file system is to be used, it usually has to be initialized before data can be copied into it, because often a file system can not be encrypted in retrospect.
+If an encrypted file system is to be used, it usually has to be initialized before data can be copied in, because often a file system can not be encrypted in retrospect.
 Also, some RAID systems and levels require a configuration that must be completed before the file systems can be set up.

 If this has not already been done automatically, logging of the system events should be activated at the latest when completing the basic installation.
 The log data can provide valuable information in case of problems during further installation and configuration.
 **Update**